open/close all folders

 - Jerk with a Heart of Gold: She's mean to Lady, but really cares about her cats and her nephew.

-- Kindhearted Cat Lover: Subverted, she is definitely not kindhearted.
+- Kindhearted Cat Lover: Subverted; she dearly loves Si, Am, and Junior, but where Lady is concerned she is definitely not kindhearted.

 - Knight Templar: She thinks she is doing the right thing, but she's a Horrible Judge of Character.